 That’s a high quality virgin coconut oil you should choose.
 The sediment is actually the essence extracted during the cold pressing.
-It’s an indication that the coconut oil has relatively more health benefits, which aligns to your search for the healthiest coconut oil.
+It’s an indication that the coconut oil has relatively more health benefits.
+This aligns to your search for the healthiest coconut oil.

 If it looks somewhat murky, that does not mean the oil has turned bad.
 It probably appears as such due to the shaking here and there during handling, transporting or shelf-stocking.

 3. Smell It

 Virgin coconut oil should give off a fresh coconut aroma.
 Some brands give off a mild scent while others a bit stronger.
 That will depend on your preference.

 If you’re able to get recommendations from friends or from the web on which organic virgin coconut oil to choose, easier for you.
 If not, then you’ll have to depend on luck.
 And hopefully the first one you get would be the one you like.

-Last but not least, please read the label carefully to check for the facility it uses to package the oil.
+Last but not least, please read the label (plus fine print) carefully to check for the facility it uses to package the oil.
 It’s particularly critical for people with an allergy.

 For example, if the label states that the coconut oil is bottled in a facility that also packs peanut oil, and if you’re allergic to peanut, don’t choose that brand.